Menu

 Around 60% of the global population of Atlantic puffins nest in Iceland each spring and summer.
 This is 8 to 10 million puffins coming to the island every year, making it an ideal location to spot them.

-These colourful birds start arriving in Iceland as early as April, but the best period to see them is between May and early August.
-This is when you should aim to travel to Iceland if this is one of the goals of your visit.
+These colourful birds start arriving in Iceland as early as April, but the best time to see them is between May and early August.
+This is when you should travel to Iceland if seeing puffins is one of your main reasons for visiting.

 The best ways to see them include hiking along the coast and boat tours.
 A self-drive trip around the country will give you the best opportunities to tailor your days and itinerary to stop along the way for these fun excursions.

-Don't hesitate to ask your travel consultant about adding a puffin tour or puffin- and whale-watching cruise to your itinerary!
+Don't hesitate to ask your travel consultant about adding a puffin tour or whale-watching cruise to your itinerary!
 It'll make your time in Iceland even more special.

-Intrigued to spot these famous puffins and explore the natural elements of Iceland?
+Intrigued to spot these captivating birds and explore Iceland's otherworldy landscapes?

-Look up our best-selling tours for inspiration or get in touch so we can help.
-One of our travel consultants based in Iceland will use their expert local knowledge to help you tailor an ideal trip.
+Check out these popular Iceland tours for inspiration or get in touch so we can help plan your trip.
+One of our Reykjavík-based travel consultants will use their expert local knowledge to create your dream trip.

 Tags: